Q - What is the Commission for Case Manager Certification?

 Q - I missed the deadline.
 Can I still renew?

 A - CCMC will accept and review formal late renewal requests submitted within the first 30 days after the “valid through” date printed on the individual’s certificate.
-In order to be considered, the CCM must have the following: Documentation of 80 hours of CE, a current license that allows for independent practice, and a clear and compelling reason with the documentation for having missed the deadline.
+In order to be considered, the CCM must have the following: Documentation of 80 hours of CE, a current license that allows for independent practice and a clear and compelling reason with documentation for having missed the deadline.
 If a request is approved, the CCM will need to pay the standard renewal fee plus an additional late fee. ($275 + $175) Late renewal requests submitted after 30 days are considered denied without review.
 Not receiving notification of renewal deadline or lack of awareness of renewal deadline or process are not valid excuses.

 Q - What’s the difference between a professional case manager and a board-certified case manager?

 A - The Commission gives eligible professional case managers an opportunity to be board certified as case managers across the spectrum of health and human services.
 We know from the growing demand for board-certified case managers that employers acknowledge their value.
 To be eligible for the CCM Exam, you must hold a current, active, and unrestricted licensure or certification in a health or human services discipline that within its scope of practice allows the professional to conduct an assessment independently and/or a baccalaureate or graduate degree in social work, nursing, or another health or human services field that promotes the physical, psychosocial, and/or vocational well-being of the persons being served.
-In addition, you must satisfy the minimum of 12-24 months of acceptable case management employment experience as defined by the Commission.
+In addition, you must satisfy the a minimum of 12-24 months of acceptable case management employment experience as defined by the Commission.

 Board-certified case managers demonstrate they have the expertise, knowledge and professional experience to provide the right services to patients across the continuum of care.
 They are committed to uphold the highest professional and ethical standards.
 To maintain their credential, board-certified case managers must comply with the Code of Professional Conduct for Case Managers, which is enforced by the Commission